sandfolio/Resume/sanjikaOS.md

 ---
-name: saarthios-design-tokens
+name: sanjika-os
-description: >
-  Apply the SaarthiOS brand design system — colors, typography, spacing, and component patterns — to any HTML page or Figma design.
-Use this skill whenever the user asks to build, style, or redesign anything for SaarthiOS: landing pages, dashboards, UI components, feature mocks, Figma frames, email templates, or any branded surface.
-Also trigger when the user says "use SaarthiOS colors/fonts", "match the saarthios.com style", or "follow the SaarthiOS brand".
-This skill gives you the exact tokens extracted from the live site — use them verbatim rather than inventing values.
+description: Apply design system — colors, typography, spacing, Buttons and component patterns — to any HTML page or Figma design.

 ---

-# SaarthiOS Design Tokens

-Tokens extracted directly from saarthios.com.
-Apply them exactly as shown — the brand's visual identity depends on these specific values.
-When in doubt, default to the token, not your intuition.

----

 ## Core Brand Rules (non-negotiable)

 1. **Canvas is warm off-white** (`#efede4`) — never pure white or grey.
-2. **One typeface: Archivo** for all display, heading, and body text. **IBM Plex Mono** for code, data labels, and technical strings only.
+2. **One typeface: Archivo** for all display, heading, and body text.
+3. **IBM Plex Mono** for code, data labels, and technical strings only.
-3. **One primary CTA color: terracotta** (`#b7613a`).
+4. **One primary CTA color: terracotta** (`#b7613a`).
 No other color should compete with it as a call-to-action.
-4. **Sharp corners by default** (`border-radius: 0`).
+5. **Sharp corners by default** (`border-radius: 0`).
 Use `0.75rem` / `1rem` only on modals, cards, and popovers.
-5. **Sentence case for all headings** — no Title Case, no ALL CAPS except short ≤3-word overlines/labels.
+6. **Sentence case for all headings** — no Title Case, no ALL CAPS except short ≤3-word overlines/labels.
-6. **Borders are ink at low opacity**, not grey hex values.
+7. **Borders are ink at low opacity**, not grey hex values.
 Use `--line` or `--line2`.

 ---